sameerahmed772/BMI-Calculator/README.md

-Here’s a `README.md` file for your **Basic Weight and Height Calculator** program.
-This file provides an overview of the project, how to use it, and other relevant details.

----

 # Basic Weight and Height Calculator

 This is a simple Python program that calculates the **Body Mass Index (BMI)** based on user inputs for weight and height.
 It supports different units for weight (kilograms or pounds) and height (inches or centimeters).